tvrbo-pro/TinyPaypal/README.md

 Redirect your client to the given URL.
 When the client validates the payment, PayPal will redirect the browser to the `SUCCESS_CALLBACK_URL` with three query parameters:`paymentId`, `token` and `PayerID`.

+You can override the default success/cancel URL's by appending two additional parameters to the call:

+	tp.createPayment(amount, currency, description, successURL, cancelURL)

 ### Get these parameters and execute the payment

 	executePayment('the-payment-id', 'the-token', 'the-payer-id')